Double Whammy (novel): Adaptation

-In May 2025, it was announced that Double Whammy was to receive a potential television adaptation entitled RJ Decker, with ABC ordering a pilot episode.
+In May 2025, it was announced that Double Whammy was to receive a potential television adaptation titled R.J.
+Decker, with ABC ordering a pilot episode.
 In late June, Scott Speedman was cast as Decker.
 In September, a series was ordered for the 2026 midseason.
+The series debuted on March 3, 2026 and was renewed for a second season in May 2026.